Illinois Traffic Violation and DUI Lawyers

 Last updated on

 As noted by the Office of the Illinois Secretary of State, drivers must satisfy a number of different requirements to obtain a Commercial Driver’s License.
-Simply put, driving a Commercial Motor Vehicle requires a higher level of knowledge, experience, skills, and physical abilities than that required to drive a Non-Commercial Motor Vehicle.
-This is important to remember because holding a Commercial Driver’s License (CDL) means that you are held to a higher standard than drivers without a CDL in the eyes of the law.
+Simply put, driving a Commercial Motor Vehicle requires a higher level of knowledge, experience, skills, and physical abilities than that required to drive ordinary vehicles.
+Holding a CDL means that you are held to a higher standard than other drivers in the eyes of the law.
 If you are cited for a violation, there could be serious consequences.

 What is considered a “serious violation” under the FMCSA?